Anthropology |

 Description: |

 Course Title: Franz Kafka: Parable and Paradox Description: Franz Kafka (1883-1924) wrote parables of the paradoxes, of the absurdity, of modern existence and consciousness.
 His stories and novels both depict and enact our most urgent questions, our deepest fears, our inchoate hopes.
 Kafka is arguably the greatest writer of the 20th century, and he is certainly its most influential, but was almost completely unknown to the general public until a good quarter century after his death, and first became widely known, not in his native German, but in English translations.
 In this course we will read two of Kafka's three novels, as well as a broad selection of his shorter works.
 All the readings will be accompanied by handouts, mainly in the form of "Questions for Further Thought", whose purpose is to stimulate analysis and discussion, and to help students become active participants in the process of interpreting texts.
 The fundamental format for the class meetings is that of seminar discussions.
 Important material concerning historical and biographical background, as well as particular schools of interpretation, will be introduced in the handouts and woven into the class discussion in the form of mini-lectures, as and when the need arises.
-The aim of the readings, of the supporting materials, and especially of the seminar discussions is for students to hone their abilities to think clearly, critically, creatively, and bravely about the goals we have, the assumptions we make or fail to make, the traps we fall into, the lessons we can learn, when we engage with and try to make sense of very difficult literary works.
-This is also a writing-intensive course.
-No matter how monologic it may appear on its surface, all writing is in fact dialogic, conversational: it embodies the deep-structure of question-and-answer.
-Thus, our question-packs will serve an additional function: for each of the four formal essays, students will pick one of the questions – or formulate their own question – and then answer it.
-By explicitly foregrounding this fundamental cognitive-communicative structure, students will learn to craft their analytical and rhetorical tactics and strategies with greater awareness, greater skill, and more effective results. |
+The aim of the readings, of the supporting materials, and especially of the seminar discussions is for students to hone their abilities to think clearly, critically, creatively, and bravely about the goals we have, the assumptions we make or fail to make, the traps we fall into, the lessons we can learn, when we engage with and try to make sense of very difficult literary works. |

 Textbook(s)Required: |